 Joseph F. Dunford, Jr., was born in Boston, Massachusetts, on 23 December 1955.
-While attending Saint Michael's College in Vermont he enrolled in the U.S. Marine Corps' Platoon Leaders Class program.
+While attending Saint Michael's College in Vermont, he enrolled in the U.S. Marine Corps' Platoon Leaders Class program.
 Upon graduation in 1977, he received a bachelor's degree in political science and was commissioned a second lieutenant.
 Following basic and infantry officer training at Quantico, Virginia, he reported to Company K, 1st Marine Regiment, at Camp Pendleton, California.
-There he led rifle and weapons platoons before serving as the company's executive and then commanding officer.
+There he led rifle and weapons platoons before serving as the company's executive, and then commanding, officer.
 In 1980, after completing the U.S. Army's Ranger School and commanding Company A, 1st Battalion, 9th Marine Regiment, he was assigned as aide to Lieutenant General Stephen G. Olmstead, who then commanded III Marine Amphibious Force in Okinawa, Japan.
 A year later, he was posted to the Officer Assignment Branch at Headquarters Marine Corps (HQMC) in Arlington, Virginia.
 In 1985, after completing the Amphibious Warfare School at Quantico, and also earning a master's degree in government from Georgetown University, Captain Dunford commanded Company L, 3d Battalion, 6th Marine Regiment, at Camp Lejeune, North Carolina.
 Later, he was the Plans and Training Officer at 2d Air and Naval Gunfire Liaison Company.

-As a field grade officer, beginning in 1988, Major Dunford served as Marine Officer Instructor for the Naval Reserve Officers Training Corps detachment at the College of the Holy Cross in Worchester, Massachusetts.
+In 1988, as a field grade officer, Major Dunford served as Marine Officer Instructor for the Naval Reserve Officers Training Corps detachment at the College of the Holy Cross in Worcester, Massachusetts.
 Three years later, he then distinguished himself as a Commandant of the Marine Corps Fellow while attending the Fletcher School of Law and Diplomacy at Tufts University in Medford, Massachusetts.
-Following graduation in 1992, earning a master's degree in international relations, soon to be Lieutenant Colonel Dunford joined the Commandant of the Marine Corps' Staff Group and later became General Carl E. Mundy's senior aide-de-camp.
-He rejoined 6th Marine Regiment in 1995, serving a year as executive officer before taking command of 2d Battalion.
-Next, after completing the US Army War College in Carlisle, Pennsylvania in 1999, Colonel Dunford proceeded to the Pentagon for his first tour on the Joint Staff.
+After graduating with a masters degree in international relations in 1992, soon-to-be Lieutenant Colonel Dunford joined the Commandant of the Marine Corps' Staff Group and later became General Carl E. Mundy's senior aide-de-camp.
+He rejoined the 6th Marine Regiment in 1995, serving as executive officer for a year before taking command of 2d Battalion.
+Upon graduating from the U.S. Army War College in Carlisle, Pennsylvania in 1999, Colonel Dunford proceeded to the Pentagon for his first tour on the Joint Staff.
 Following an initial assignment as Executive Assistant to the Vice Chairman of the Joint Chiefs of Staff, he became Chief of the Global and Multilateral Affairs Division of the Strategic Plans and Policy Directorate (J-5).
 In 2001, he assumed command of the 5th Marine Regiment at Camp Pendleton.
 Two years later, during Operation IRAQI FREEDOM, he led Regimental Combat Team 5 as it spearheaded 1st Marine Division's three-week drive from Kuwait to the outskirts of Baghdad.
-For his service, he received the Legion of Merit with combat distinguishing device.
+For his service, he received the Legion of Merit with valor distinguishing device.